 top of page

-When I was pregnant, I decided I wanted to breastfeed my baby.
+When I was pregnant, I knew I wanted to breastfeed my baby.
 Looking back, I'm not sure why I made that decision or whether it was even a decision at all.
 It simply felt like the natural progression of things.
-After all, breasts are designed to produce milk for our babies, so breastfeeding is what I will do.
+After all, breasts are designed to produce milk for our babies, so breastfeeding seemed like the obvious choice.

-I didn't dwell on feeding my baby during pregnancy, in fact my preparation was to read a small 'how to breastfeed' booklet provided by my local hospital and I attended a brief feeding information session, thinking that was all the knowledge I needed.
-I remember sitting around a boardroom table somewhere whilst a woman spoke at us for an hour or so but what she said, I can't remember.
+During my pregnancy, I didn’t dwell much on feeding my baby.
+My preparation was minimal: I read a small 'how to breastfeed' booklet provided by my local hospital and attended a brief feeding information session.
+I remember sitting around a boardroom table while a woman spoke at us for an hour, but I can't recall much of what she said.

 Bleary-eyed me after birth trying to get to grips with breastfeeding

-However, as any parent knows, real-life experiences often differ from our expectations.
-Fast forward to a few hours after giving birth, and it became apparent that I had a lot to learn.
-The initial feeds felt far more complicated than the straightforward 'your baby will cry, and you feed them' approach I had envisioned.
-While I eventually succeeded in exclusively breastfeeding for six months, (stopping only because I needed to return to taking non-breastfeeding-compatible medication) I must admit it was a very challenging journey.
+Fast forward to a few hours after giving birth, and I quickly realised that breastfeeding was more complex than the straightforward 'your baby will cry, and you feed them' approach I had envisioned.
+The initial feeds were challenging.
+Although I eventually succeeded in exclusively breastfeeding for six months, stopping only because I needed to return to medication incompatible with breastfeeding, it was a tough journey.

-Whether it was the impact of my childbirth experience or the care I received at the time, those initial feeds were far from the idyllic image I had imagined.
-We did eventually find our rhythm, but all I remember looking back. was my perseverance and sheer determination at wanting breastfeeding to work and that was my unwavering goal.
+Whether due to my childbirth experience or the care I received at the time, those initial feeds were far from the idyllic image I had imagined.
+We eventually found our rhythm, but what stands out most is my perseverance and determination to make breastfeeding work.

 The Importance of Knowledge and Support

 In hindsight, I wish I had known then what I know now about breastfeeding.
-Understanding concepts such as breastfeeding hormones, milk production, feeding patterns, different feeding positions, and recognising hunger cues are essential for new mums, and I was unaware of these crucial aspects.
+Understanding concepts such as breastfeeding hormones, milk production, feeding patterns, different feeding positions, and recognising hunger cues are essential for new mums.
+I was unaware of these crucial aspects.

 A New Journey Begins

 Fast forward to 2023, and I'm on an entirely different path.
-I am now a trainee breastfeeding counsellor with the NCT (National Childbirth Trust).
+I am now a training to be a breastfeeding counsellor with the NCT (National Childbirth Trust).
 Two decades after my own breastfeeding journey began, I am learning how to support mothers postnatally with their breastfeeding experiences.
-Armed with knowledge and training, I am eager to become that person a new mum can turn too if they are looking for advice or just someone to talk to about their feeding experiences.
+Armed with knowledge and training, I am eager to become that person a new mum can turn to if they are looking for advice or just someone to talk to about their feeding experiences.

 Supporting Mums in a Modern World

-If you are a mum looking for feeding support (breastfeeding or formula feeding) then the NCT Feeding line is there for you and is open from 8am - 12midnight, 365 days a year.
+If you are a mum looking for feeding support (breastfeeding or formula feeding), the NCT Feeding Line is there for you and is open from 8am - 12 midnight, 365 days a year.
+0300 330 0700.

 bottom of page